How do I change user after login (e.g. su root)?

 sudo command straight after login to change a user, before file transfer session starts.

 FTP protocol does not allow this.

-With SFTP protocol, you can use SFTP server option on SFTP page of Login dialog to execute SFTP binary under different user.
+- With SFTP protocol, you can use SFTP server option on SFTP page of Advanced Site Settings dialog to execute SFTP binary under a different user.
 With OpenSSH server, you can specify:

-With SCP protocol, you can specify following command as custom shell on the SCP/Shell page of Login dialog:
+- With SCP protocol, you can specify the following command as custom shell on the SCP/Shell page of Advanced Site Settings dialog:

-However typically you will not be able to provide a password for
+However you will not be able to provide a password for

 su (see remote command execution limitations).
 So you may be able to do the above only if you are allowed to do